hashicorp/nomad-driver-podman/README.md

 This project has a go.mod definition.
 So you can clone it to whatever directory you want.
 It is not necessary to setup a go path at all.
+Ensure that you use go 1.13 or newer.

 ```sh
 $ git clone git@github.com:pascomnet/nomad-driver-podman